lhcb/starterkit-lessons/first-analysis-steps/TupleTools.md

 DecayTreeTuples:

 - DecayTreeTuple - for the more general tools.
 - DecayTreeTupleANNPID - for the NeuralNet-based PID tools.
+[Class Reference here.](http://lhcb-doxygen.web.cern.ch/lhcb-doxygen/analysis/latest/dc/dd6/class_tuple_tool_a_n_n_p_i_d.html)
 - DecayTreeTupleDalitz - for Dalitz analysis.
 - DecayTreeTupleJets - for obtaining information on jets.
 - DecayTreeTupleMC - gives us access to MC-level information.
 - DecayTreeTupleMuonCalib - for muon calibration tools.
 - DecayTreeTupleReco - for reconstruction-level information, such as TupleToolTrackInfo.
 - DecayTreeTupleTracking - for more detailed tools regarding tracking.
 - DecayTreeTupleTrigger - for accessing to the trigger information of the candidates.
-[Class Reference](http://lhcb-doxygen.web.cern.ch/lhcb-doxygen/analysis/latest/d3/dd1/class_tuple_tool_trigger.html)
+[Class Reference here.](http://lhcb-doxygen.web.cern.ch/lhcb-doxygen/analysis/latest/d3/dd1/class_tuple_tool_trigger.html)
 {% endcallout %}